-Adding a certain local flavour will be Namibian band Famaz Attak and there will be long established activities and games like archery and tree trunk sawing.
+Adding a certain local flavor will be Namibian band Famaz Attak, and there will be long established activities and games like archery and tree trunk sawing.

-The Namibians are also an hospitable lot.
-No one is too stressed in this corner of Africa and the locals are quick with a smile and a helping hand.
+The Namibians are also a hospitable lot.
+No one is too stressed in this corner of Africa, and the locals are quick with a smile and a helping hand.
 This festival is growing fast with visitors from all over the world testifying to its popularity.
-It promises to be a great weekend, if you will be able to remember it!
+It promises to be a great weekend if you will be able to remember it!